I’ve always had a bit of a temper.

 I have begun to read some interesting posts about anger (like this one), and am trying to see my anger as a teacher or a guide for where I need to do more work.

-I know I need to do better for Anna.
+I know I need to do better for The Babe.
 I’m teaching her how to deal with emotions—good and bad—and feel like I’m doing a piss-poor job at it when it comes to this.

 It’s time to get back to journaling, meditating, foot soaking, acupuncture, and all of the other forms of self care that I know I need.